Francis vs. Orban: Christianity is Europe’s Only Hope

 In general, I applaud the “nationalist” (I would prefer “patriotic”) uprisings occurring throughout the West.
 But they are not enough on their own.
 They could easily go bad without Christianity.
 It’s not enough to be populist.
 Populism only deserves to succeed if it re-establishes Christian civilization.
 It’s dangerous just to believe in your nation.
 That could become a new version of the pagan fascism of the last century.

 The globalists, however, are another matter.
 In 2003, the European Union snubbed Pope St. John Paul II’s request to include a reference to God or Christianity in the EU Constitution.
-But the Pope, in chapter six of his 2003 apostolic exhortation on Europe, best understood Belloc’s quip: without the faith, there is no Europe.
+But the Pope, in chapter six of his 2003 apostolic exhortation on Europe, called The Church in Europe, best understood Belloc’s quip: without the faith, there is no Europe.

 They succeeded, for a time: “Regardless of current controversies, the European Union must be counted as one of the Christian democrats’ greatest achievements . … Simply put, there would have been no EU without Christian democracy” (emphasis added).
 But it didn’t last: “Yet judged by Christian democracy’s own standards of seeking to imbue our societies with a Christian vision of the common good, we need only look around today to judge it an obvious failure.”